Two lives collide: The Story of a Friend’s Death (Part Two)

 Two police constables intercepted Michael as he turned onto Jones Avenue, not far away.
 The first to get there was Constable Katherin Papaconstantinou.
 Constable Papaconstantinou testified during the preliminary hearing about her encounter with Michael in efficient replies, usually one sentence long.

 Yet she had also videotaped the encounter with her body-worn camera, as did her colleague, Constable Allen Hou, who arrived soon afterward.
-These videos are the last I saw of Michael, and I was deeply moved by the kindness of Constable Papconstantinou, who spoke to our stubborn old pal very gently.
+These videos are the last I saw of Michael, and I was deeply moved by the kindness of Constable Papaconstantinou, who spoke to our stubborn old pal very gently.
 In the video, Michael is clearly in pain, probably in shock, but she quietly persuades him to get in her car so she can take him to Michael Garron Hospital, where Constable Hou later testified that he stayed with our friend until he received care.

 What hit me hardest was the moment when Michael answered their question about what had happened.
 He said “he” threw him into one of those planters.
 “It feels as if I got checked into the boards, ” Michael said.

 We used to play hockey together in a group of junior reporters, starting when I was going to the University of B.C. and Michael had only recently finished his master’s degree.
 It was summer and we were all working the night shift at The Vancouver Sun.
 There was nothing to do when we got off shift at 3:30 in the morning, so someone had the bright idea of booking ice time for a pick-up hockey game at what was then called the Four Points Arena.
 I think we played once a week over the summer, starting at 4 a.m., and Michael was one of the players who knew what he was doing.
 Michael and my future husband, Paul.
 I was maybe 18 and had never played hockey, although I brought my white figure skates to the arena, the type with picks on the toes.
-That put me one step up from our night city editor, who couldn’t skate, and whom we put in goal.
+That put me one step up from our night city editor, who couldn’t skate, and whom we put in net.

 Later, when a group of us had moved to Toronto, we played pick-up with a city-wide group of journalists.
 The game was mixed men and women, although the women began dropping out in what was soon understood to be an announcement of pregnancy.
 One night Michael injured his knee, and I drove him to Emergency, still half kitted out in his hockey gear.
 He was blond and fair, and turned an interesting shade of greenish-white from the pain.
 I can still hear his voice in Emergency that night, with his characteristic emphasis on the last word of his sentence.